 5. If you don’t feel comfortable calling the IRS or you still have questions after speaking to an IRS employee, we will be happy to review and interpret your IRS Notice or Letter for FREE.
 Simply send us your notice or letter here.

-For immediate assistance with your IRS Notice or Letter, or another tax matter, contact us today at 1 (714) 382-6780 for a FREE and CONFIDENTIAL consultation with former IRS Personnel and CPAs.
+For immediate assistance with your IRS Notice or Letter, or another tax matter, contact us today at 1 (714) 382-6780 for a FREE and CONFIDENTIAL consultation with our CPAs and former IRS Agents.

 We look forward to serving you.